Home cinema

-In the 2020s, a home cinema system typically uses a large projected image from a video projector or a large flat-screen high-resolution HDTV system, a movie or other video content on a DVD or high-resolution Blu-ray disc, which is played on a DVD player or Blu-ray player, with the audio augmented with a multi-channel power amplifier and anywhere from two speakers and a stereo power amp (for stereo sound) to a 5.1 channel amplifier and five or more surround sound speaker cabinets (with a surround sound system).
-Whether home cinema enthusiasts have a stereo set-up or a 5.1 channel surround system, they typically use at least one low-frequency subwoofer speaker cabinet to amplify low-frequency effects from movie soundtracks and reproduce the deep pitches from the musical soundtrack.
+In the 2020s, a home cinema system typically uses a large projected video image or a large flatscreen high-resolution HDTV system, a movie or other high-definition video content, with multi-channel audio and anywhere from two speakers to five or more surround sound speaker cabinets and at least one low-frequency subwoofer speaker cabinet to amplify low-frequency effects from movie soundtracks and reproduce the deep pitches from musical soundtracks.

 Introduction

+Introduced in 1912, the Edison Home Projecting Kinetoscope was one of the first home theater devices.
+Although it used a 22 mm film format, the image size was nearer to 6 mm, the smallest ever to be commercially released.
+The film was perforated not only on the edges, but also in two interior rows, dividing each frame into three separate images.
+The film was run through once for the first set of outside images; the gate was shifted over and the film run backwards for the interior row of images; then the gate was shifted once more to project the other outside row.
+The value was that an entire motion picture could be projected from one reel of film.
+However, its high cost - $175 on introduction - its distribution through Edison phonograph dealers who resented having to sell it, the difficulty of working the machine properly, and the graininess of the early safety film stock (made even more visible when projecting the 6 mm image) made it a commercial failure.
+Production stopped after the disastrous fire at Edison's West Orange, New Jersey factory complex in December 1914.

-The first home theatres were made with 16 mm projectors in the 1920s.
-Technological improvements led to 8 mm and sound 1 6mm in the 1930s.
-In the 1950s, playing home movies became popular in the United States with middle class and upper-class families as Kodak 8 mm film projector equipment became more affordable.
-The development of multi-channel audio systems and later LaserDisc in the 1980s created a new paradigm for home video, as it enabled movie enthusiasts to add better sound and images to their setup.
+Home theater systems were made in the 1920s with 16 mm projectors.
+Technological improvements led to 8 mm and sound 16 mm in the 1930s.
+In the 1950s, playing home movies became popular in the United States with middle-class and upper-class families as Kodak 8 mm film projector equipment became more affordable.
 In the mid-1980s to the mid-1990s, a typical home cinema in the United States would have a LaserDisc or VHS player playing a movie, with the signal fed to a large rear-projection television set, with the audio output through a stereo system.
 Some people used expensive front projectors in a darkened viewing room.
 During the 1980s, watching movies on VHS at home became a popular leisure activity.
-Beginning in the late 1990s, and continuing throughout much of the 2000s, home-theater technology progressed with the development of the DVD-Video format (higher resolution than VHS), Dolby Digital 5.1-channel audio (surround sound) speaker systems, and high-definition television (HDTV), which initially included bulky, heavy Cathode Ray Tube HDTVs and flat-screen TVs.
-In the 2010s, affordable large HDTV flatscreen TVs, high resolution video projectors (e.g., DLP), 3D television technology and the high resolution Blu-ray Disc (1080p) have ushered in a new era of home theater.
+Beginning in the late 1990s and continuing throughout much of the 2000s, home-theater technology progressed with the development of the DVD-Video format, surround sound speaker systems, and high-definition television (HDTV), which initially included bulky, heavy cathode-ray tube HDTVs and flatscreen TVs.
+The 2010s saw the introduction of affordable large HDTV flatscreen TVs, high resolution video projectors (e.g., DLP), 3D television technology and the high resolution Blu-ray (1080p).

-Recent developments
+Some studies show that films are rated better and generate more intense emotions when watched in a movie theater, but convenience is a major appeal for home cinemas.